-The sub-group concluded that the Action Plan responses could have been expressed in a much more positive light without changing their meaning or intent.
-For example, with recommendation 5 - Means Test Form, dealt with at paragraph 3.62, the response twice describes the Commission's recommendation as 'felt to be unhelpful'.
+The sub-group concluded that the Department's Action Plan responses could have been expressed in a much more positive light without changing their meaning or intent.
+For example, for Recommendation 5 the Department's response twice describes the Commission's recommendation as being 'felt to be unhelpful'.
 In the update two years later the next sentence says 'Need to consider a response which indicates the process is already as speedy as it can be'.
-This implies - but does not spell out - the completely satisfactory explanation actually given to the sub-group.
+This implies, but does not spell out, the completely satisfactory explanation actually given to the sub-group.